djjd47130/Cayan/README.md

 ### `TCayanGenius`

 Represents a single connection to one of Cayan's Genius CED payment terminals.
-Provides the ability to perform transactions and other various features of the device.
+Provides the ability to perform various general tasks, but most importantly, attaching other components which control various tasks.

+### `TCayanGeniusTransaction`

+Represents a single transaction being made using one of Cayan's Genius CED payment terminals.
+Provides details for a single payment transaction.

 ### `TCayanGeniusLineItems`

 Allows you to utilize Line Item Display on the device.
+Attaches to a `TCayanGeniusTransaction` component.

 ### `TCayanGeniusAgreement`

 Allows you to send a command to the Genius device requesting the consumer to either Accept or Decline an agreement, while displaying a scrollable text area where an agreement is displayed.
+Attaches to a `TCayanGeniusTransaction` component.

 ### `TCayanGeniusEmulator`

 Allows you to serve a virtual emulator, mimicing a real Genius CED device.
 This component is primarily used in the Genius CED Emulator application.
+This project has been put on hold until the real CED payment terminal can be completely implemented.

+### `TCayanPOSServer`

+Represents a web server which provides access from a `TCayanPOS` component to its underlying back-end database.

+### `TCayanPOS`

+Represents a single instance of a Point-of-Sale application.
+Used for connection from the POS application to its corresponding server.

 ## POS Application